Using Help Topics

 - In the search field, type the desired keyword and press Enter.
 The caret rests at the first occurrence of the keyword.
 Every time you press Enter, the caret moves to the next occurrence of the keyword.
 To see the information about a keyword, select one of its sub-entries.

-On the RubyMine site, you can find online version of the RubyMine's built-in documentation:
+On the RubyMine site, find online version of the RubyMine's built-in documentation:

 This pane shows the table of contents.